XerProjects/Xer.Cqrs/README.md

     // Repository.
     services.AddSingleton<IProductRepository, InMemoryProductRepository>();

     // Register command handlers to the container.
+For this example, I have used a sync command handler.
-    // You can use assembly scanners to scan for handlers. services.AddTransient<ICommandHandler<RegisterProductCommand>, RegisterProductCommandHandler>();
+    // Tip: You can use assembly scanners to scan for command handlers. services.AddTransient<ICommandHandler<RegisterProductCommand>, RegisterProductCommandHandler>();

     // Register command handler resolver.
-This is resolved by the CommandDispatcher. services.AddSingleton<ICommandHandlerResolver>(serviceProvider =>
+This is resolved by the CommandDispatcher. services.AddSingleton<CommandDelegator>(serviceProvider =>
-        // This resolver only resolves sync handlers.
-For async handlers, ContainerCommandAsyncHandlerResolver should be used. new ContainerCommandHandlerResolver(new AspNetCoreServiceProviderAdapter(serviceProvider))
+        // This ContainerCommandHandlerResolver only resolves sync handlers.
+        // For async handlers, ContainerCommandAsyncHandlerResolver should be used. new CommandDelegator(new ContainerCommandHandlerResolver(new AspNetCoreServiceProviderAdapter(serviceProvider)))
     );

-    // Register command dispatcher.
-    services.AddSingleton<ICommandAsyncDispatcher, CommandDispatcher>();
     ...
 }